NanayawBawiah/FinalProject/supervised/Perceptron/README.md

-I use Skikit-Learn Breast Cancer dataset for this Algorithm.
+I use Scikit-Learn Breast Cancer dataset for this Algorithm.